iamansinha/iamansinha.github.io/_pages/about.md

 ### My Research Interests

 I am broadly interested in machine learning models for language understanding and mathematical & physical reasoning capabilities.
-Since current ML predictions lack proper grasp of physical laws of our world; my PhD focuses on Physics-informed ML to better model physical systems of research interest.
+Since current ML predictions lack proper grasp of physical laws of our world, my PhD is focusing on Physics-informed ML to better model physical systems of research interest.
 In the long run, I want AI models to be able to understand mathematics-intensive research papers and be able to assist researchers in making new scientific discoveries.

 ### Contact me